YunoHost/doc/app_minidlna.md

 ~~If [transmission](https://github.com/Kloadut/transmission_ynh) is installed, the downloaded media will be available in dlna.~~

-### How to view and play media files shared by minidlna?
+### How to view and play media files shared by Minidlna ?
 To view and play media files, all you need is a compatible client DLNA/UPNP.

 The majority of set-top boxes provided by ISPs are DLNA compatible, simply look for sources of external media.